 The researchers turned to ghost imaging to speed up the STORM imaging process.
 Ghost imaging forms an image by correlating a light pattern that interacts with the object with a reference pattern that does not.
 Individually, the light patterns don’t carry any meaningful information about the object.
 The researchers also used compressive imaging, a computational approach that enables image reconstruction with fewer exposures because it uses an algorithm to fill in the missing information.

-“While STORM requires a low density of fluorescent labels and many image frames, our approach can create a high-resolution image using very few frames and a high density of fluorophores,” said co-leader of research team Shensheng Han.
+“While STORM requires a low density of fluorescent labels and many image frames, our approach can create a high-resolution image using very few frames and a high density of fluorophores,” said co-leader of the research team Shensheng Han.
 “It also doesn’t need any complex illumination, which helps reduce photobleaching and phototoxicity that could harm dynamic biological processes and living cells.”

 Improving imaging efficiency